-Internally Per stricted Assets
+Internally Re stricted Assets

-internally Kes Stricted Assets

 City Parking Strategy

 Purpose Source of Funds

 To fund future parking, transport and pedestrian access, bicycle and public transport projects in the City Centre.
+During the adoption of the 2020-2021 Operational Plan, Council resolved to allocate \$750K in 2020-2021 and the net annual surplus for the ensuing 10 years for projects that will support the recovery and activation of the City Centre post COVID-19.
 Net surplus of the Inner City Parking Strategy.

 Darcy Wentworth Park

 Purpose Source of Funds

 Upgrading sporting facilities in the local ward.
 On completion of these facilities, the additional funds to be allocated to the Sports and Facilities Reference Group, to embellish sporting facilities across the city.
 This restriction was funded from an arrangement that provided for payment of rent for parking facilities from an adjacent property in lieu of a planning arrangement.
 The new owner of the adjacent property has successfully challenged this arrangement and no further rental is applicable.

 Lake Illawarra Estuary Management Fund

 Purpose Source of Funds

 Wollongong and Shellharbour Council now share the responsibility for the management of Lake Illawarra and its surroundings after the State Government disbanding the Lake Illawarra Authority in July 2014.
 Funding for the LIEM Fund will be initially in the proportion of 2/3rds Wollongong to 1/3rd Shellharbour.
 Shellharbour's portion will come as an external contribution.
 The initial Memorandum of Understanding (MOU) set the contribution per annum at \$165,000 for Wollongong and \$85,000 for Shellharbour.
 The funding may be allocated over multiple years, so unspent funds are retained in this restricted asset and the external contributions restricted asset.

 MacCabe Park Development

 Purpose Source of Funds

 To accumulate cash for the acquisition of properties adjacent to MacCabe Park, as and when they are offered to Council in accordance with the planning provisions, to achieve the objectives of extending MacCabe Park.
 Recurring annual allocation made by Council.

 Natural Areas Fund

 Purpose Source of Funds

 To provide funding for natural area projects.
 Proceeds from dividend payment from Southern Phones that are allocated to specific projects annually in arears.
 Council has sold its interest in Southern Phones (Budget Year 2019-2020) and no future dividend will be received.

 Property Investment Fund

 Purpose Source of Funds

 To provide funding for investment in longer term income generating activities.
 Proceeds of property sales (excluding those already identified through the property rationalisation program), investment income on accumulated funds held and dividends from investments funded from this source.